 Using Chair Model poses

-If done right, a basic lean-on the chair gets highly dynamic in the photo.
+If done right, a basic lean-on of the chair gets highly dynamic in the photo.
 Take an extra step back and allow your lean to be a little more dramatic than normal.
 Add a small bend to your knees and arms to help create form, and watch the magic unfold.

 Pose With Accessories Model poses

-Most of the advertisement photos require some accessories to pose for the photo.
+Most of advertisement photos require some accessories to pose for the photo.
 The accessories might be bags, hats, dresses, or any other product.
 How to take the photograph totally depends on the photographer and the product category.

-Hands in the pocket Model poses
+Hands in the Pocket Model poses

 Hands in the pocket portray confidence.
 The pose looks bold and gives the image its required energy.
 You can put your whole hand or show some of it.
 Or even with on hand pocket looks great too.
 To portray self-confidence or emotion of self-assurance none can beat this pose.